Cima Fontanaccia

 Cima Fontanaccia is a 1153 metres high mountain in the Ligurian Apennines, in Italy.

 Geography

 The mountain is located in the province of Genova, in Liguria, and belongs to the municipality of Cogoleto.
 It stands on a brief ridge which, starting from the main chain of the Apennines near Rocca del Lago, heads south-east towards the Ligurian Sea and after Cima Fontanaccia continues with Monte Rama and Bric Camulà.

 Access to the summit

-The summit of Cima Fontanaccia can be accessed following a short unmarked trak departing from the foothpath connecting Monte Rama and Rifugio Prato Rotondo.
+The summit of Cima Fontanaccia can be accessed following a short unmarked track departing from the footpath connecting Monte Rama and Rifugio Prato Rotondo.

 Nature conservation

 The mountain is included in the Parco naturale regionale del Beigua.